When a colleague pushes a new branch to Github, we can run the following to get it locally:

 git checkout <branch-name>

-This works because git uses what’s called “remote references” to keep track of the last known state of remote branches, which are essentially read-only bookmarks.
-In this case, git pull
+This works because git uses what’s called “remote references” to keep track of

-would create a new remote reference for the new remote branch apart from updating existing remote references.
-Then git checkout ...
+new remote branch apart from updating existing remote references.
+Then git

-would create a new local branch that tracks the new remote branch and switch to it.
+checkout ... would create a new local branch that tracks the new remote branch

 git remote prune origin